 - Delete the contents of the cells and run the UseCodename code again.
 The code should still run correctly.

 - Run the UseWorksheetname sub again.
 You will get the error “Subscript out of Range”.
 This crytically sounding error simply means that there is no worksheet called Sheet1 in the worksheets collection.

 - Change the code as follows and run it again.
 The code will now run correctly.

 The With keyword

-You may have noticed that we need to use the worksheet name repeatedly – each time we refer to a range in our code.
+You may have noticed in this VBA Tutorial that we need to use the worksheet name repeatedly – each time we refer to a range in our code.